-Kendall Jenner’s Pepsi Ad Video Shutdown After Bernice King Twitter Rant
+Kendall Jenner’s Pepsi Ad Video Shut Down After Bernice King Twitter Rant

 — Be A King (@BerniceKing) April 5, 2017

 Critics have also trended the photo of Kendall who was offering Pepsi to a police officer to that of 28-year-old activist Ieshia Evans at a protest in Baton Rouge.
-Bernice King followed her Twitter rant with an article on the Huffington Post, she wrote that the Pepsi ad video “contributed to the notion that there is a fairy-tale, light way to ease conflicts that have existed in this nation for hundreds of years.
+Bernice King followed her Twitter rant with an article on the Huffington Post.
+She wrote that the Pepsi ad video “contributed to the notion that there is a fairy-tale, light way to ease conflicts that have existed in this nation for hundreds of years.
 That way to what my father would call ‘false peace’ was depicted as being cleared by a white woman in a moment parallel to a photo of Ieshia Evans, a black woman who bravely stood before law enforcement in Baton Rouge, LA.”

 [Featured Image by Lisa Maree Williams/Getty Images]